 Taking medication to ease pain

-Doing specific rehabilitative exercise
+Doing specific rehabilitative exercises

 Applying therapies involving temperature e.g. heat and cold therapy